dotnet/dotNext/docs/features/cluster/aspnetcore.md

 `UseConsensusProtocolHandler` method should be called before registration of any authentication/authorization middleware.

 # Redirection to Leader
 Now cluster of ASP.NET Core applications can receive requests from outside.
 Some of these requests may be handled by leader node only. .NEXT cluster programming model provides a way to automatically redirect request to leader node if it was originally received by follower node.
-The redirection is organized with help of _301 Moved Permanently_ status code.
+The redirection is organized with help of _307 Temporary Redirect_ status code.
 Every follower node knows the actual address of the leader node.
 If cluster or its partition doesn't have leader then node returns _503 Service Unavailable_.

 Automatic redirection is provided by [LeaderRouter](../../api/DotNext.Net.Cluster.Consensus.Raft.Http.LeaderRouter.yml) class.
 You can specify endpoint that should be handled by leader node with `RedirectToLeader` method.